GT-ARC/opaca-bpmn/README.md

 ### Importing OPACA Actions as Services

 In addition to the extended properties panel, the OPACA BPMN Editor also includes a special view (see screenshot) for connecting to an OPACA Runtime Platform and importing the different agents' actions as Services into the BPMN diagram, to be used as implementations for Service Tasks.
+Services, like the other properties, are stored in the BPMN XML.
+We decided to put them under `<bpmn2:definitions>` as they can be part of multiple processes.

 ### Integrated BPMN Interpreter